Description

 Data Download

-You can download the latest version of the *situated* STAC corpus here.
+You can download the final version of the *situated* STAC corpus here.

-You can download the latest version of the *situated* STAC corpus here.
+You can download the final versions of both the *linguistic-only* and *situated* corpora here.

 Corpus Visualizations